model-checking/verify-rust-std/doc/src/challenges/0014-intrinsics-simd.md

 Rust is the language of choice for new security-critical and performance-sensitive projects, and consequently a number of new cryptographic projects use Rust to build their infrastructure and trusted computing base.
-However, the SIMD intrinsics in Rust are badly documented and easy to misuse, and so even the best Rust programmers need to wade through Intel or Arm assembly documentation to understand the functional behavior of these intrinsics.
+However, the SIMD intrinsics in Rust lack documentation and are easy to misuse, and so even the best Rust programmers need to wade through Intel or Arm assembly documentation to understand the functional behavior of these intrinsics.

-Separately, when formally verifying cryptographic libraries, each project needs to define its own semantics for SIMD instructions in EasyCrypt, F*, or Coq.
-This work is both time-consuming and error-prone, there is also no guarantee of consistency between the instruction semantics used in these different tools.
+Separately, when formally verifying cryptographic libraries, each project needs to define its own semantics for SIMD instructions.
+Indeed such SIMD specifications have currently been defined for cryptographic verification projects in F*, EasyCrypt, Coq, and HOL Light.
+This specification work is both time-consuming and error-prone, there is also no guarantee of consistency between the instruction semantics used in these different tools.

-Consequently, we believe there is a strong need for a consistent, formal, testable specification of the SIMD intrinsics that can aid Rust crypto developers.
-Furthermore, we believe that this specification is written in a way that can be used to aid formal verification of cryptography in various backend tools, including F*, Coq, EasyCrypt, and Lean.
+Consequently, we believe there is a strong need for a consistent, formal, testable specification of the SIMD intrinsics that can aid Rust developers.
+Furthermore, we believe that this specification should written in a way that can be used to aid formal verification of Rust programs using various proof assistants.

 ## Description